Kaliumhexacyanoferrat/GenHTTP/README.md

 dotnet run
 ```

-This will build the playground project launcher with all the server dependencies and launch the server process on port
+This will build the playground project launcher with all the server dependencies and launch the server process on port 8080.

-8080.
-You can access the playground in the browser via http://localhost:8080.

 ## History